shipt/osmosis/osmosis/README.md

 ```

 - `containerContext` is a context variable that gives you access to your state and functions
-- `wrapperFunction` is simply a higher order component used to provide the store to the app and should be used to wrap the top level component in the app
+- `wrapperFunction` is simply a higher-order component used to provide the store to the app and should be used to wrap the top-level component in the app
 - `containerRef` is an object that gives you access to state variables and functions without causing re-renders when changes occur

-To connect the state throughout your app you have to import the `StoreProvider` function which is simply an utility for combining several `wrapperFunction`'s into a single higher order component.
+To connect the state throughout your app you have to import the `StoreProvider` function which is simply a utility for combining several `wrapperFunction`'s into a single higher order component.

 ```js
 import { StoreProvider } from '@shipt/osmosis';